goadesign/goa/docs/FAQ.md

 # How are views for a result type computed?

 Views can be defined on a result type.
+If a method returns a result type with multiple views then
+* the service method returns an extra view along with the result and error
-If a method returns a result type with multiple views then a views package is generated at the service level which projects the result type as per the attributes defined in the view.
-For each result type with multiple views the views package defines a viewed result type with identical field names and types but using pointers for all fields so that view specific validation logic may be generated.
+* a views package is generated at the service level which defines a viewed result type for each result with multiple views.
+This viewed result type has identical field names and types but uses pointers for all fields so that view specific validation logic may be generated.
 The viewed result type defines "As<View>" functions which projects the viewed result type with only the attributes defined in the view.
 Constructors are generated in the service package to convert a result type to a viewed result type and vice versa.

-The signature for the method that returns a result type with multiple views returns the result type, the view to render the result type, and an error.
-The generated endpoint function uses this view to create a validated viewed result type with only the attributes defined in the view.
+* the generated endpoint function uses the view returned by the service method to create a validated viewed result type.

 The server side response marshaling code marshals the viewed result type returned by the endpoint into a server type omitting any nil attributes.